 Camp is not just about keeping kids busy during the day.
 The informal nature of summer and camp schedules promotes an ideal atmosphere for children to build friendship, learn new skills, develop their talents and learn more about themselves.
 The staff at Camp Ruach is committed to creating an atmosphere that will inspire the campers to love Torah, learning and Yiddishkeit.

-The summer of 2019 was a tremendous success, with amazing counselors and tons of Ruach!!
-Stay tuned for information regarding the summer of 2020.
-For more information, contact Camp Director Mrs. Devorah Ouzzan at or see a list of commonly asked questions below.
+The summer of 2022 was a tremendous success, with amazing counselors and tons of Ruach!!
+We are now getting excited for the summer of 2023!
+To register, click on the flyer below.
+For more information, contact Camp Director Mrs. Devorah Ouzzan at email@example.com or see a list of commonly asked questions below.

 CAMP RUACH MEMORIES